pylhc/pylhc.github.io/docs/guis/betabeat/running.md

     loadData=True
     oldFolderStructure=False
     ```
-    These values can be set by a file named `bbgui_user.properties` in either the current working directory, from where you run the Gui, or in your home folder.
+    These values can be set by a file named `bbgui_user.properties` (with the above syntax) in either the current working directory, from where you run the GUI, or in your home folder.
     The latter is only used if there is no such file in the current working directory.

-    If you want to use any file at any place you can also give the path to this file as the first and only argument.
+    If you want to use a specific file located anywhere, you can also give the path to this file as the first and only argument when starting the GUI.
-    It is also possible to set these default values by passing them as arguments to the Gui call.
+    It is also possible to set each of these default values by passing them as flag arguments to the GUI call, e.g:
-    In this case the keys need to start with `--`, e.g.

     ```
     --beam LHCB1_RUNII_2018 --inputPath /some/afs/location/with/your/data/